-The U.K. Holds Another Election To Determine Brexit And Britain's Future
+U.K. Election: Weary Voters Are Asked To Decide Brexit's Fate

 The Conservatives have 298 seats in the House of Commons and need to pick up another 28 on Thursday to win a majority.
 Given the polls and dynamics of the race, most analysts expect a solid Conservative victory.

-However, the British electorate is volatile and unpredictable after more than three years of Brexit strife and the results of the 2016 Brexit referendum and the 2017 general election were both surprises.
+However, the British electorate is volatile and unpredictable after more than three years of Brexit strife, and the results of the 2016 Brexit referendum and the 2017 general election were both surprises.